Careers at Bain and Company

 You'll also have the opportunity to upload your most recent CV and an accompanying cover letter.
 Make sure these are tailored specifically to your Bain & Company application, using them as a chance to show your understanding of the organisation, and the core values that drive its operation.

-Bain & Company Online Tests
+Bain and Company Aptitude Tests

 If your initial application is successful, you'll be invited to complete an online assessment.
 Bain & Company uses Sova as its test provider of choice, and as of 2021, the online assessment for all roles based out of the London offices follows a new format.